al2772/Enigma-Machine/README.md

 # Enigma-Machine
 Uses rotors to encrypt and decrypt messages.
 The user will input a message in all caps, then will choose up to 4 rotors (numbered 1-8) to encrypt the message.
 Next, the user is asked to enter the number of times each rotor will be rotated.
 Finally, the program returns a encrypted message followed by the message decrypted again.
+The file coded by me is "enigma_functions.c"

 To compile: